dhecloud/st_AED_deliverables/docker/README.md

 After the image is done building, get the `image_id` and run `docker run -t -d -p <your_port>:5050 <image_id>`.
 Check [Functions and usage](#Functions-and-usage) for further details.

+## Models available

+There are two available models now, namely M1 and M2.

+1. M1 - mobilenet trained on datasetv1
+2. M2 - mobilenet + CBAM + FDY head trained on datasetv2, which is more balanced. predictions should be more accurate.

+note: datasetv3 is in the works, with more classes.

 ## Functions and usage

 Note that the Dockerfile includes an entrypoint command.
 If u want to modify the code/config/checkpoints, you should use the git repo and not docker.
 However, if you still want to use docker for some reason, then comment out the `ENTRYPOINT` command on the last line of the `Dockerfile`.
 Then you can run the container interactively with the `-i` flag.